magento/devdocs/guides/v2.0/config-guide/cache/cache-priv-context.md

 ---

 ## HTTP context
 Caching servers and proxies cache resources by URL; however, Magento URLs are not unique *enough* to allow caching by URL only.
-We use cookies and sessions to preserve state, which can lead to issue like:
+We use cookies and sessions to preserve state, which can lead to issues like:

 *	Cache collisions (same URL in different sessions)
 *	Information leaks (for example, content from a French website partially visible on a US website, prices for customer group visible to the public, and so on).